 Jace sighed and ran his hand back through his hair, trying his best to understand.

 "No," he said defiantly.
-"Veil'driel only believed the outer provinces were occupied because Relic and I reported an army at our doorstep.
-So the High Council and First Consul Leverette had their information from the Outrider Order, not by some lie told by Artemus Ward."
+"Veil'driel only believed the Tri-State ... provinces were occupied because Relic and I reported an enemy at our doorstep.
+So parliament and First Consul Leverette had their information from the Outrider Order, not by some lie told by Artemus Ward."

 "You're right.
 I ... he didn't tell them the lie directly.
 He told them through you.
 The illusion of an army here was not a failsafe as Cedwyn suggested in the Communion Vault.
-It wasn't meant to serve as a backup deterrent in case the scouts made it through.
-That night you made it here, to the edge of Fairlawn Woods,” he motioned around.
+It wasn't meant to serve as a backup deterrent, or however he put it, in case scouts made it through.
+That night you made it here, to the Ezru Plains, to the edge of Westwood Forest," he motioned around.
 "This night.
 It was the final stage of the plan, Jace.
-Artemus knew minotaurs would not be enough to stop Outriders, and that Fenlow Thean would eventually send them."
+Artemus knew minotaurs wouldn't be enough to stop Outriders, and he knew Fenlow Thean would eventually send them."

-“Wait a minute, wait a minute," Jace said, taking a couple steps closer to Artemus, visibly angry.
-"We were sending scouts through these woods for weeks before Relic and I were dispatched,” he said, his tone bordering on accusation.
-"If what you say is true, and Artemus wanted the sight reported to General Creed, then why not just let the original scouts pass through and report it themselves?"
+"Alright, wait a minute, wait a minute," Jace said, taking a couple steps closer to Artemus ... or more accurately, Not-Artemus.
+He was visibly angry.
+"We were sending scouts into Westwood for weeks before Relic and I were dispatched."
+His tone was bordering on accusation.
+"If what you're saying is true, and Artemus wanted the sight of his illusion army reported to General Creed, why not just let the original scouts pass through and report it themselves?"

-Artemus nodded, and he appeared pleased that Jace was thinking logically.
+Artemus nodded, appearing pleased that Jace was thinking logically.